-Professional communication means sticking to the subject at hand, saying what you know, and clearly identifying statements that are speculative or for which you are unsure.
+The most basic leadership communication skill is the ability to stick to the subject at hand, saying what you know, and clearly identifying statements that are speculative or for which you are unsure.

-1. Keep your thoughts ahead of your speech.
+1. Keep your thinking ahead of your speaking.
 Once the words leave your mouth, they cannot be called back.
 Make sure what you say is what you intend to say.

 2. Avoid personal attacks.
-Try to see what you’re going to say from the listener’s point of view.
+Try to hear what you’re going to say from the listener’s point of view.
 What may seem harmless to you might seem like an attack to them.

 3. Be positive.
-Instead of “Your reports are getting sloppy,” try “You’ve always given me great reports.
+Instead of “Your reports are getting sloppy,” try “You’ve always provided great reports.
 Lately though, I have noticed they aren’t up to your normal standards.”

 4. Watch the use of profanity.
-It’s best not to use it at all.
-Even if the person you’re talking to has an interesting vocabulary, they may not appreciate it from you.
+I recommend you don’t use it at all.
+Even if the person you’re talking to has a colorful vocabulary, they may not appreciate it from you.
 Some will; some won’t.
-While subordinates who are offended often won’t tell you, they will harbor resentment.
+While team members who are offended often won’t tell you, they will harbor resentment.

 5. Understand the difference between critique and criticism.
-Though these words are nearly synonymous, there is a difference in application.
-Think of a critique as a critical analysis or evaluation of something and criticism as a judgment of someone.
+Though these words are nearly synonymous, there is an important difference in application.
+Think of a critique as a critical analysis or evaluation of something, and criticism as a judgment of someone.
 You may critique someone’s work, but don’t criticize them.

 7. The age old advice to praise in public and critique in private still applies.

-8. Do not adopt a superior tone with subordinates.
-They are not children and they won’t respond well to it.
+8. Do not adopt a superior tone when speaking with subordinates.
+They are not children and they will not respond well to it.